 What I’ve learned about the Lean principles literally changed my whole perception of building products.
 I was able to see how inefficient traditional software development processes were and I could suggest improvements into basically any part of the production chain.
-In my case, it was the software industry, but the principles easily apply to any product or services company out there.
+In my case, it was the software industry, but the principles easily apply to any product or service out there.
 Actually, this is how I got into Kanban in the first place.
-The reason why I fell in love with this method is its simplicity (somewhat delusive at times), and its ability to implement the Lean principles in such a lightweight and elegant way.
-Below is a short summary of the core principles that a lean company must follow accompanied with my thoughts about how Kanban can help you to keep them.
+The reason why I fell in love with this method and became a Kanban samurai ? is its simplicity (somewhat delusive at times), and its ability to implement the Lean principles in such a lightweight and elegant way.
+Below is a short summary of the core principles that a lean company must follow accompanied by my thoughts about how Kanban can help you to keep them.

 We don’t live in a perfect world and we will always need people that handle the necessary waste.
 However, we need to track down how much of the work we do is really valuable, how much is a necessary waste and how much we can classify as pure waste.
 A Kanban board can help you with that.

 Each card on the Kanban board can be assigned a Type or also a class of service.
 In this particular example, the red card is a Bug (which is quite often classified as pure waste), the purple is a support request (which is usually mapped to necessary waste) and the green is a customer feature (value).
-When you track each bug, support request and feature on your board, you can later on visualize on a chart and investigate how much of your times goes into which category.
+When you track each bug, support request and feature on your board, you can, later on, visualize on a chart and investigate how much of your time goes into which category.
 If you find out that a lot of time is consumed by necessary or pure waste, don’t be discouraged.
-You are a lucky guy that has a lot of potential to improve.
+You are a lucky guy that has a lot of space to improve.

 This is how your card distribution chart might look in Kanbanize.
 When you click on some of the areas you get a list of the actual cards and you can easily inspect each one of them.
 Quite handy when you want to analyze a big number of items.